 I thought long and hard about what to write about for this celebratory day but I couldn’t find the right angle.
 So instead, I’ll just share some random thoughts.

 My decision to write in such an informal manner came as I thought about my audience.
-Not that I think my audience can’t handle full-on formal writing, but because my audience is family and friends so ‘casual conversation’ just seemed more fitting.
-Plus that, I’ve been accused of being a language and grammar snob for quite some time, so I thought I’d leave that to my professional life and my linguist forums and blogs where people love my wordsnobbery.
+Not that I think my audience can’t handle full-on formal writing, but because my audience is family and friends so “casual conversation” just seemed more fitting.
+Plus that, I’ve been accused of being a language and grammar snob for quite some time (with a love for punctuation), so I thought I’d leave that to my professional life and my linguist forums and blogs where people love my wordsnobbery.

 [A note about my professional life for those who care: I am a communications professional and get paid to write and edit.
 Yes, believe it or not, I really do!
 I love my job and I love linguistics in general.
 But this, as I said, is my personal blog so I’m keepin’ it casual.
 Yay!]

 For a while, I thought about writing about the differences between American and British English.
 But then I realised that no one who reads my blog probably cares about the differences.
 So then I thought that, at the very least, I should point out that I’ve decided to work toward[s] incorporating more and more British English into Just Frances—in the form of spelling, grammar, and punctuation, as well as idioms and word usage.
 Of course, this just means that I probably seem quite illiterate to some folks.
 And that’s OK.
 (My decision to do that is so that I can brush up on the language before I move back over this summer.)

 Oh!
 And I guess that I should devote a paragraph to my mantra about English being a living language.
 The basic idea is that the rules for grammar, spelling, and punctuation that we use now are not what we used 100 years ago and aren’t what we’ll use in another 100 years.
 Our language has evolved—and will continue to evolve—forever.